mariagranell/popgenivp/bhvgenomics.md

 ### 2.3) 5-HTT serotonine promoter

 This gene polymorphisims have been associated in the literature with personality and agression blue tits and Rhesus monkeys.

+When entering 5-HTT in NCBI it refers to a different gene SLC6A4 solute carrier family 6 member 4.
+I am not exactly sure what this means.
+Probably that 5HTT is embeses in this gene ??

 ### 2.4) melatonine?